ssoelvsten/insecure-select/demo/README.md

 - `echo.buffer`: A set of echo servers that buffer the users messages and only responds when reading a `\n` or `\0`.
   - `server.safe`: A safe buffered reference implementation.
+  - `server.bad_close`: The buffer is not properly reset when disconnecting with half a message left in the buffer.